hc4417/NYU-Data-Bootcamp-Final/README.md

 ![pred-act](/assets/predicted_vs_actual_g.png)
 <sub>**Figure 3.** Comparison of XGBoost predicted prices and actual product prices across categories.</sub>

 A detailed graph of the performance of the XGB Model is shown in **Figure 3**, which depicts how the XGB predictions compared to the actual prices of different products across differing categories.
-Many of our predictions are populated around the diagonal line of perfect prediction.
+Many of our predictions are populated around the diagonal line of perfect prediction, particularly at lower to middle price ranges.
 However, as product prices increase, predictions appear to become significantly more volatile.

 ![resid-dist](/assets/residual_dist.png)
 <sub>**Figure 4.** Distribution of residuals by product category.</sub>